Key Takeaways

 The goal is to help you manage social situations more successfully despite ongoing cognitive challenges.

-Comprehensive Care for Disorganized Thinking at Mission Connection
+Find Care for Disorganized Thought Process at Mission Connection

 Is disorganized thinking always a sign of mental illness?